The following are responses provided by the ISI Leadership Team to questions submitted by ISI families, faculty, staff, and supporters.

 How does the school plan to monitor and/or mitigate the off-campus behaviors of families that some might consider risky or threatening to the general health and wellness of the school community? (updated August 4)

 Unless an executive order is issued for Marion County or the State of Indiana regarding specific behaviors or activities, ISI cannot issue policy or otherwise reasonably attempt to directly influence families regarding their personal choices to engage in particular behaviors or activities outside of our school community.
-As an example, our Return Itinerary Policy Hub features Travel Guidance as opposed to a definitive policy prescription that would be enforced.
+As an example, our COVID-Ready Classrooms Policy Hub features Travel Guidance as opposed to a definitive policy prescription that would be enforced.
 In the same way, we are only able to offer all ISI families guidance that they emphasize making at-home choices that reflect concern and caring for the wellbeing of our school community.
 Through collaboration and partnership, mutual understanding and sacrifice, we can protect the health and wellness of our students, faculty, and staff as we return for in-person learning.
 It is our sincere hope then that ISI families emulate behaviors that slow the spread of COVID-19, such as wearing masks in public spaces and practicing regular handwashing, not only when on our campuses or within our school community but in all circumstances.

 Will there be tuition reimbursement for programs or services that aren't utilized based on the type of learning option my family selects? (updated July 29)